Why Taiwan Solo Travel Is Very Worth It?

 It is Very Clean

-I actually experienced it when I was in Taitung, doing volunteer work in a hostel.
+I actually experienced it when I was in Taitung, volunteering at a hostel.
 There is a schedule for disposing of the biodegradable and non-biodegradable trash.
 I could see how responsible the locals are just to have clean surroundings.

 In Taipei, it’s very rare to see any trash bins so you really have to bring your own trash.
-Better bring your own plastic bag while getting around.
+It’s better to bring your own plastic bag when getting around.

 Related Article: How I Enjoyed My Digital Nomad Life in Taiwan?